barend-erasmus/naive-bayes-algorithm/README.md

 What are the probability that Bob will take choose 'Bike' on a 'Windy' day?

-prior = Probability that Bob will choose a Bike on given he does not know the weather.
+prior = Probability that Bob will choose a Bike given he does not know the weather.

 prior = 3 / 11 = 0.27

-likelihood = Probability that Bob will choose a Bike on given he does know it's 'Windy'.
+likelihood = Probability that Bob will choose a Bike given he does know it's 'Windy'.

 likelihood = 1 / 3 = 0.33